jab/bidict/docs/learning-from-bidict.rst

   <https://en.wikipedia.org/wiki/Liskov_substitution_principle>`__.
   It's too late now to change this for :class:`collections.OrderedDict`.

-  But fortunately it's not too late for bidict to learn from this.
+  But at least it's not too late to learn from this.
   Hence :ref:`eq-order-insensitive`, even for ordered bidicts.
   For an order-sensitive equality check, bidict provides the separate :meth:`~bidict.BidictBase.equals_order_sensitive` method,